dodo721/group-27/use-cases/use-case-1.md

 Data Analyst is expected to understand how to use the system/generate reports.

-The contents of the database is understood to contain *Country Code, Language, IsOfficial (Boolean), Percentage of country that speaks language.*
+The contents of the database is understood to contain: *Country Code, Language, IsOfficial (Boolean), and Percentage of country that speaks language.*
 ### Success End Condition

 System produces a Language Report containing the number of people who speak defined languages, and number of speakers as percentage of world population. **This is to be sorted by greatest number to smallest**.